JetBrains/inspection-plugin/README.md

 * `errors.max`: after exceeding the given number of inspection diagnostics with "error" severity, inspection task stops and fails.
 * `warnings.max`: after exceeding the given number of inspection diagnostics with "warning" severity, inspection task stops and fails.
-* `infos.max`: after exceeding the given number of inspection diagnostics with "info" severity, inspection task stops and fails.
+* `info.max`: after exceeding the given number of inspection diagnostics with "info" severity, inspection task stops and fails.
 * `ignoreFailures`: inspection task never fails (false by default)
 * `quiet`: do not report inspection messages to console, only to XML / HTML files (false by default)
 * `quickFix`: apply quick fixes for corresponding inspection (false by default).
 Quick-fix is applied only if it's unique per warning.